kannanvijayan-zz/Thoughts/binjs_part1.md

 The benefits here are obvious: this approach lets native programs load and begin execution instantly and per-byte work for loading native code is almost zero, because a native-code loader can ignore all loaded code completely until it is run.
-Even though the native code format is typically much less efficient than a source representation; for example, a call `f(1,2)` in source code takes 6 bytes to represent, but is much larger in machine code.
+This is despite the fact native code formats are typically much less efficient than a source representation.

 The per-byte work for loading native code is almost zero.